Saaeroos/MERN-challenge-with-unvote/README.md

 so i worked on those features and mange to do them.

-this project was build using:

-React, mongodb and mlab.
+this project was build using:  React, mongodb and mlab.

-tis project was deployed using:

-google cloud and firebase.
+this project was deployed using:   google cloud and firebase.

 link for deployed app below: